 There is no risk of seizure using domestic post.

 Note: Attempting to order Blasters from international sellers such as eBay, Wish, Alibaba, etc. may result in seizure by Customs.

 Q. What happens if I don’t receive my order or its lost in transit?

 A. We advise customers to purchase shipping insurance along with thier order at checkout.
 Only orders eith shipping insurance will be covered in case of loss during transit.
 Once we have received confirmation by the courier that the parcel is in fact lost, we will issue a replacement at no cost to the purchaser.

 Q. How long will my delivery take?

 Please follow these steps to check the status of your order:

-Check your email from Sendle and click on the link with the reference “tracking number”
+Check your email from us or Australia post and click on the link with the reference “tracking number”

 (Please check your Spam folder if you can’t find it in your inbox)

 Please note: The delivery of your parcel may be delayed during public holidays, long weekends, etc.

-If you are experiencing delays or would like more info on the status of your package please contact Sendle or Australia Post direct.
+If you are experiencing delays or would like more info on the status of your package please Australia Post direct.